In addition to the funeral itselfwhatever form it takesa number of associated

 Drive around and check the condition of the grounds.
 Are buildings and

-- When you talk to the sales representative:
+When you talk to the sales representative:

-or a double depth.
+side or a double depth.

-- Ask whether you can bury cremated remains in the plot.
+Ask whether you can bury cremated remains in the plot.

-(the prices of lots vary according to location).
+cemetery (lot prices vary according to location).

-- Be sure to read the cemetery rules and regulations to learn about any restrictions
+Read the cemetery rules and regulations to learn about any restrictions

-- Once you have made a choice, revisit the cemetery for another inspection
+Once you have made a choice, revisit the cemetery for another inspection

 before signing any contracts.

-- You cannot be forced to buy a marker or monument from the cemetery where
+You cannot be forced to buy a marker or monument from the cemetery where

 you buy your lot.
 Before you use an outside supplier, however, check the

-cemetery's rules and regulations regarding installation, care, and maintenance
+cemeterys rules and regulations regarding installation, care, and maintenance

 of the memorial.

-- Ask if the cemetery or supplier buys the merchandise in advance, sets it
+Ask if the cemetery or supplier buys the merchandise in advance, sets it

-- Before signing any contract for property, merchandise, or services, carefully
+Before signing any contract for property, merchandise, or services, carefully

-your understanding of what you are buying.
-Make sure that, among the other
+what you believe you are buying.
+Make sure that, among the other things

-- A full description of the lot and its location.
+A full description of the lot and its location.

-- Guarantees for transfer of lots to another cemetery (or other arrangements)
+Guarantees for transfer of lots to another cemetery (or other arrangements)

 should you or your family members move, if that is part of the agreement.